 Develop transportation studies in cooperation with MassDOT and local communities to enhance safety for all modes of transportation.
-Utilize state and local traffic safety data as well as other relevant information to advance recommendations that are consistent with the Massachusetts Strategic Highway Safety Plan and assist in meeting regional safety performance targets.
+Utilize the MassDOT IMPACT site as well as local traffic safety data and other relevant information to advance recommendations that are consistent with the Massachusetts Strategic Highway Safety Plan and assist in meeting regional safety performance targets.

-- 1. At-grade Shared Use Path Crossing Study. - 2.
-Top 100 High Crash Intersections in the Region and Top 10 High Crash Intersections in Local Communities Report Update - 3.
-Pioneer Valley Safety Compass: Local Crash Data Analysis Update (Partial)
+- 1. At-grade Shared Use Path Crossing Study. - Top 100 High Crash Intersections in the Pioneer Valley Region: 2015 - 2017 - 3.
+Pioneer Valley Safety Compass: 2015 2017 - 4.
+Route 20 West Springfield Safety Study